noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 }
 ```

-Finally, here are our tests:
+Finally, here are the tests:

 ```javascript
 /// user.test.js